zachzurn/MailChimp-Ajax-Signup-Php/README.md

 These are the required fields for mailchimp.
 Any additional fields will be added to the MailChimp merge_fields.

-## Example checkbox for subscribing to interest group shown below. 'da3efd8270' is the interest id.
+## Example checkbox for subscribing to interest group shown below.

+In this example 'da3efd8270' is the interest id.

     <input type="checkbox" name="interest-da3efd8270" id="interest-da3efd8270"><label for="interest-da3efd8270"> Host</label>